WheyGood/wide_receiver_stat_analysis/README.md

 # Wide Receiver Advanced Stat Analysis

-Statistical correlation and regression analysis project with the goal of determining which adavanced wide receiver statistic is most influencial for the players fantasy point output.
+Statistical pearson correlation and regression analysis project with the goal of determining which adavanced wide receiver statistic is most influencial for the players fantasy point output.

+Python, SQL, and R were the tools used to scrape, clean, study, and visualize the processed wide receiver data.

+See pdf for detailed description of findings!

 ## Authors